FHA Loans and VA Loans

-A VA loan stands for Department of Veterans Affairs mortgages.
-A VA loan is a loan for service members who currently serve on active duty or veterans who have been honorably discharged.
+A VA loan is a mortgage loan guaranteed by the United States Department of Veterans Affairs.
+VA loans are available for active duty service members, veterans who have been honorably discharged, and select surviving spouses.
 The program was created in 1944 to help returning service members purchase homes after WWII.

 How our FHA and VA loans work.

-Your Mariner Finance mortgage loan officer will explain the process and typically request basic documents to get the process started.
+The Mariner Finance mortgage broker team* will explain the process and typically request basic documents to get the process started.
 But the documentation required may vary depending on your specific situation and your specific loan.
-Most refinance loans close in 45 days or less*.
+Most refinance loans close in 45 days or less†.

-Basic documentation can include (but is not limited to) copies of your last 2 years’ W2’s and signed/dated Federal Tax Returns, last 2 consecutive paystubs, driver’s license, social security card, most recent mortgage statement, homeowners insurance declarations page and last 2 months’ bank statements.
+Basic documentation can include (but is not limited to) copies of your W2 forms and signed/dated Federal Tax Returns for the previous two years, last 2 consecutive paystubs, driver’s license, social security card, most recent mortgage statement, homeowners insurance declarations page and bank statements from the last two months.

 Frequently asked questions